 Rory Medcalf is Professor and Head of the National Security College at the Australian National University.
-He was an early advocate and developer of an Indo-Pacific strategic concept and is the author of Contest for the Indo-Pacific (forthcoming).
+He was an early advocate and developer of an Indo-Pacific strategic concept and is the author of Indo-Pacific Empire: China, America and the Contest for the World’s Pivotal Region (2020).

 About Asia Policy

 Asia Policy is a peer-reviewed scholarly journal presenting policy-relevant academic research on the Asia-Pacific that draws clear and concise conclusions useful to today’s policymakers.
 Asia Policy is published quarterly in January, April, July, and October.
 Learn more